mapbox/carmen/README.md

 geocoder_shardlevel       | Optional.
 An integer order of magnitude that geocoder data is sharded.
 Defaults to 0. geocoder_group            | Optional + advanced.
 For indexes that share the exact same tile source, IO operations can be grouped.
 No default. geocoder_tokens           | Optional + advanced.
 An object with a 1:1 from => to mapping of token strings to replace in input queries. e.g. 'Streets' => 'St'. geocoder_vectortolerance  | Optional + advanced.
 Allows a custom tolerance level around vector tile features for calculating pyramids.
-Defaults to 50 merc metres.
+Defaults to 50 mercator metres.

 ### geocode(query, options, callback)